Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Introduction

-In this paper, we present \textbf{PGIM} --- a conceptually simple framework that aims to boost the model's performance by \underline{P}rompt Chat\underline{G}PT \underline{I}n \underline{M}NER to generate auxiliary refined knowledge.
-The additional auxiliary refined knowledge generated in this way overcomes the limitations of (i) and (ii) in previous methods.
-We began by manually annotating a limited set of samples.
-Subsequently, we utilized the Multimodal Similar Example Awareness module to select relevant instances, and seamlessly integrated them into a meticulously crafted prompt template tailored for MNER tasks, thereby introducing pertinent knowledge.
-This approach effectively harnesses ChatGPT's in-context few-shot learning capability to its fullest potential.
-Finally, the auxiliary refined knowledge generated by ChatGPT's heuristic approach is subsequently combined with the original text and fed into the downstream text model for further processing.
+In this paper, we present \textbf{PGIM} --- a conceptually simple framework that aims to boost the performance of model by \underline{P}rompting Chat\underline{G}PT \underline{I}n \underline{M}NER to generate auxiliary refined knowledge.
+As shown in Figure \ref{headphoto}, the additional auxiliary refined knowledge generated in this way overcomes the limitations of (i) and (ii).
+We begin by manually annotating a limited set of samples.
+Subsequently, PGIM utilizes the Multimodal Similar Example Awareness module to select relevant instances, and seamlessly integrates them into a meticulously crafted prompt template tailored for MNER task, thereby introducing pertinent knowledge.
+This approach effectively harnesses the in-context few-shot learning capability of ChatGPT.
+Finally, the auxiliary refined knowledge generated by heuristic approach of ChatGPT is subsequently combined with the original text and fed into a downstream text model for further processing.

-Without any unnecessary embellishments, PGIM outperforms all state-of-the-art models based on the $\text{Text+Text}$ and $\text{Image+Text}$ paradigms on two classical MNER datasets.
-Moreover, compared to some previous methods, PGIM is friendly to most researchers, its implementation requires only a single GPU and a reasonable number of ChatGPT invocations.
+PGIM outperforms all state-of-the-art models based on the $\text{Image-Text}$ and $\text{Text-Text}$ paradigms on two classical MNER datasets and exhibits a stronger robustness and generalization capability.
+Moreover, compared with some previous methods, PGIM is friendly to most researchers, its implementation requires only a single GPU and a reasonable number of ChatGPT invocations.